cambiotraining/sars-cov-2-genomics/materials/05-software/01-managing_software.md

 This is what we've been doing throughout these materials, when running the `nf-core/viralrecon` pipeline, where we used the option `-profile singularity`.
 With this option, _Nextflow_ will download the necessary software containers to run each step of the pipeline, which are available in public repositories online.

-To use Singularity and Docker containers, the respective programs have to be installed, which we detail in our [software setup page](03-software_setup.md#software-image-containers).
+To use _Singularity_ and _Docker_ containers, the respective programs have to be installed, which we detail in our [software setup page](03-software_setup.md#software-image-containers).

 :::{.callout-note}
 #### Package managers or containers?

-As we've seen, the _Mamba_ package manager and the containerisation solutions such as _Docker_ and _Singularity_ are trying to achieve similar things: enabling the reproducible instalation of software and its dependencies in an isolated environment.
+As we've seen, the _Mamba_ package manager and the containerisation solutions such as _Docker_ and _Singularity_ are trying to achieve similar things: enabling the reproducible installation of software and its dependencies in an isolated environment.
 So, why use one or the other?

 _Mamba_ is more user-friendly, allowing you to easily install packages of your choice.